-Solicitation is similar in many ways to the Colorado crime of conspiracy, 18-2-201 C.R.S. and the Colorado crime of attempt,18-2-101 C.R.S.
-As a result the penalties for each of these crimes is identical.
+Solicitation is similar in many ways to the Colorado crime of conspiracy, 18-2-201 C.R.S. and the Colorado crime of attempt,18-2-101 C.R.S., As a result, the penalties for each of these crimes is identical.

-A key difference between solicitation and conspiracy is that for the crime of conspiracy to take place, there must be agreement between at least two people to commit a crime and an overt act in furtherance of that agreement.
+A key difference between solicitation and conspiracy is that for the crime of conspiracy to take place, there must be an agreement between at least two people to commit a crime and an overt act in furtherance of that agreement.
 In the offense of criminal solicitation, on the other hand, the motive or intent of the person solicited is irrelevant to the question of whether the person soliciting the crime has violated the solicitation statute.